NathanKr/get-all-public-repos/README.md

 <h2>Limitation</h2>
-only public repos are cloned
+only public repositories are cloned